This past year has definitely given social media marketers a lot to set for strategy and budget for the upcoming time.

 Would audio be a long-term use behavior within social media apps, or was it an epidemic-driven fashion that gave people another way to connect between coveted restrictions?

-I doubt it’s a bit of either, but I also predict that Facebook will eventually win the audio social race, especially because of one key element: Discovery.
+I doubt it’s a bit of either, but I also predict that Facebook will eventually win the audio-social race, especially because of one key element: Discovery.

-As with previous video live-streaming, Audio Social has become less compelling as it has become more widely available because, with all the media, anyone can make it compelling, interesting.
+As with previous video live-streaming, Audio Social has become less compelling as it has become more widely available because, with all the media, anyone can make it compelling, and interesting.

 The ability to share content, consistently, is not universal.
 Being good at audio or video live-streaming is a skill, and the biggest challenge Clubhouse and Twitter are facing right now is how you make sure you engage every individual user to create optimal engagement with the broadcast.
 Demonstrating the best audio content.
 In real-time?

 Nor is it succeeding, but Facebook, which has taken a more measured, more cautious approach by limiting access to its audio rooms to high-profile users and groups, is actually on a much more practical path to choose.

 Twitter’s open access may appeal to some, but Facebook’s audio strategy will ultimately see it gain the most out of the option, even though it hasn’t been a major connectivity option since the epidemic.

 Another key step you can expect Facebook to take action is to create a digital identity, and a bridge between your Facebook profile and your VR / Metaverse presence.